DKolibar/KWG/README.md

 - After sucessfull execution program will generate <INPUT_FILE>.kw in directory of executable.

-- #### If there is map with over 99 amount of beepers PROGRAM WONT WORK!
+- #### If there is map with amount of beepers higher than 99: PROGRAM WON'T WORK!

 ---